 Benedict College - United States

-Mr. Orlick proudly endorses Pearl/Adams instruments and products.
-In addition, he is a collegiate educator for Vic Firth.
+In addition, Prof. Orlick is a collegiate educator for Vic Firth.